malthe/ugandasms/docs/index.rst

 Example
 -------

-Below is an example of an *echo* application.
-It will accept an SMS message that starts with the string ``+ECHO`` (case-insensitive in this example) and echoes back the remaining string.
+Below is an example of an *echo* form.
+It will accept an SMS message that starts with the string ``+ECHO`` (although case-insensitive in this example) and echoes back the remaining string.

 Add the following model to your Django ``models.py``::

-  from router.models import Incoming from picoparse import remaining from picoparse.text import caseless_string from picoparse.text import whitespace1
+  from router.models import Form from router.pico import wrap from picoparse import remaining from picoparse.text import caseless_string from picoparse.text import whitespace1

-  class Echo(Incoming):
+  class Echo(Form):
-       @staticmethod
+       @wrap
-       def parse():
+       def parse(cls):
            caseless_string("+echo")
            whitespace1()
            return {